data-probe/dataprobejs/README.md

 * csvHandler(csv_file_path,json_file) - Takes two inputs, first the absolute path to the CSV file and second the JSON filename to where you want to store the data in JSON format.

+* apiHandler(link,json_file) - This function helps users fetch data from an external api and save the api data in json format,which can be used for Data Analysis.

 ### How to Import dataprobe and use it ?

 ```javascript